dbis-ilm/ML-To-SQL/README.md

 # ML-To-SQL

-Representation and execution of ML models inside a DBMS
+Repository for the ML-To-SQL framework described in paper (LINK).
+ML-To-SQL allows the representation and execution of ML models inside a DBMS.

 ## Requirements and Setup